ryanbuckner/life360-plugin/README.md

 Download the `life360.indigoPlugin` file and double-click it to install.

-> **Note:** This plugin requires Indigo 2022.1 or later running Python 3.
+> **Note:** This plugin requires Indigo 2022.1 or later running Python 3.11.

 ###### Plugin Config

 Open the plugin's configuration dialog (Plugins → Life360 → Configure...) and enter:

-- **Username:** Your Life360 account email address.
-Any Circle member's account works.
-If you don't have a password, use the Life360 app to initiate a password reset.
-- **Password:** Your Life360 account password.
 - **Refresh Rate:** Time in seconds between API calls to update device states.
 Minimum is 15 seconds; 30–60 seconds is recommended to avoid rate limiting by Life360's servers.

-> **Authentication Token:** This field is no longer needed and can be left at its default value.
-The plugin now uses the current Life360 API authentication mechanism automatically.
+**Authentication — two options (Bearer Token is preferred):**

+- **Authorization Token (recommended):** A Bearer access token extracted directly from the Life360 website.
+To obtain it: log into [life360.com](https://life360.com/login) in a browser, open Developer Tools → Network tab, complete the login, find the POST request to `oauth2/token`, and copy the `access_token` value from the response.
+Paste just the token value here (without the `"Bearer "` prefix, though the plugin handles it either way).

+- **Username / Password (legacy fallback):** Your Life360 account email and password.
+This method may fail on accounts with a verified phone number, as Life360's servers block this login flow via Cloudflare.
+If the Bearer Token method is available, prefer it.

+You only need to fill in one method.
+If both are provided, the Bearer Token takes priority.

 The Plugin Config dialog will not close unless your credentials are successfully authenticated.
 Check the Indigo Event Log for error details if the dialog does not close.